Tylicz: History

 In 1612, Bishop of Kraków Piotr Tylicki regranted town charter to Miastko.
 He also gave it a coat of arms and several privileges, also founding a new parish church and school.
 To honor this, residents of Miastko changed the name of the town into Tylicz.
 Bishop Tylicki ordered construction of new homes, located at distances from each other, to prevent fires.
 Tylicz prospered, becoming sixth largest town of Nowy Sącz County of Kraków Voivodeship, after Nowy Sącz, Stary Sącz, Muszyna, and Nowy Targ.

 The period of relative prosperity ended in the mid-17th century, when Nowy Sącz County was suffered widespread destruction during Swedish invasion of Poland.
 In October 1683, Crown Hetman Stanisław Jabłonowski camped with his army in Tylicz, after the victorious Battle of Vienna.
 In the 1760s, the area of Tylicz became a base of the Bar Confederation.
 Several battles and skirmishes took place here, including the Battle of Lackowa (June 3/4, 1770), in which Polish army under Casimir Pulaski fought Russians commanded by General Ivan Drevich.

 Following the Partitions of Poland, Tylicz was annexed by the Habsburg Empire, and remained in Austrian Galicia until November 1918.
 During Austrian rule, the town declined and lost its importance, at the expense of nearby spa of Krynica-Zdrój, which rapidly grew since the late 19th century.
 Furthermore, construction of railroads missed Tylicz, which contributed to its decline.
 In 1930, several houses in the market square burned.

 After World War II, Tylicz was the seat of a separate gmina, but in 1952, it was moved to Krynica-Zdrój, where it still remains.

-Notable natives include Rena Kornreich Gelissen author and survivor of Nazi concentration camps.
+Notable natives include Rena Kornreich Gelissen, author and survivor of Nazi concentration camps and her sister Danka Kornreich Brandel.